delobos/COP1500personalproject/README.md

 10. Learned input and output of basic files in python, that let me create, write, and read text files.
 11. Took a comprehension test on sections 1-4 of the Udemy Python bootcamp

-Week 2
+Week 3

 1. Learned about Comparison operators and how to Chain them with Logic statements ( ==, !=, <, >, <=, >=, and, or, not)
 2. Learned about if, elif, and else logic statements and their uses with booleans.
 3. Learned about for loops and how to use them in lists, tuples, and dictionaries.
 Along with proper indentation.
 4. Learned about methods and how to find what i can do and what that method does by asking for help().
 Also where and how to access documentation on Python.

+Week 4

-5. Learned how to create and define a function and its uses.
+1. Learned how to create and define a function and its uses.
-6. Learned how to use arguements and keyword arguements in a function to add an arbitrary number of items through the function.
+2. Learned how to use arguements and keyword arguements in a function to add an arbitrary number of items through the function.
-7. Learned about Lambda functtions, along with the map, Scope, and filter.
+3. Learned about Lambda functtions, along with the map, Scope, and filter.
-8. Through two assignments I learned about nested functions and the LEGB rule for scope.
+4. Through two assignments I learned about nested functions and the LEGB rule for scope.

-Week 3
+Week 5

-1.
+1. Created Tic Tac toe game that let 2 players make inputs, selected a random player to go first, displayed a board with the accroding moves, and asked if ou wanted to replay.